 An eagerly awaited opinion that the South Dakota Supreme Court filed last week says that the state’s hands must remain tied when it comes to taxing the sales of internet retailers.

 It was just two weeks ago that we addressed the positions each side presented to the state Supreme Court during oral arguments.
-To recap, the plaintiffs, internet sellers Wayfair, Overstock.Com, and Newegg, were fighting the state law, SB 106, that required remote sellers with no physical location in South Dakota to remit sales tax, and follow all procedures of the law, if they meet one of two criteria in the previous calendar year or the current calendar year:
+To recap, the defendants, internet sellers Wayfair, Overstock.Com, and Newegg, were fighting the state law, SB 106, that required remote sellers with no physical location in South Dakota to remit sales tax, and follow all procedures of the law, if they meet one of two criteria in the previous calendar year or the current calendar year:

 - The remote seller's gross revenue of sale of tangible property, any products transferred electronically, or services delivered into South Dakota, exceeds $100,000.